Milyzak987/School/README.md

 # School
- All my problems from school lessons and additionals classes
+ All my C++ problems from school lessons and additionals classes